MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

 # Input: Support the Surface Dial (and other wheel devices) in your UWP app

-The Surface Dial is a secondary input device that helps users to be more productive when using a primary input device (such as pen, touch, or mouse) intended for a single, dominant hand.
-As a secondary input device, the Dial is typically used with the non-dominant hand to provide access to both system commands and other, more contextual, tools and functionality.

 ![Image of Surface Dial with Surface Studio](images/radialcontroller/dial-pen-studio-600px.png)
-*Surface Dial with Surface Studio and Pen* (available for purchase at the [Microsoft Store](https://aka.ms/purchasesurfacedial)).
+*Surface Dial with Surface Studio and Surface Pen* (available for purchase at the [Microsoft Store](https://aka.ms/purchasesurfacedial)).

+The Surface Dial is a secondary input device that helps users to be more productive when also using a primary input device (such as pen, touch, or mouse) with their dominant hand.
+As a secondary input device, the Dial is typically used with the non-dominant hand to provide access both to system commands and to other, more contextual, tools and functionality.

 The Dial supports three basic gestures:
-- Press and hold to display the built-in menu of commands
+- Press and hold to display the built-in menu of commands.
-- Rotate to highlight a menu item (if the menu is active) or to modify the current action in the app (if the menu is not active)
+- Rotate to highlight a menu item (if the menu is active) or to modify the current action in the app (if the menu is not active).
-- Click to select the highlighted menu item (if the menu is active) or to invoke a command in the app (if the menu is not active)
+- Click to select the highlighted menu item (if the menu is active) or to invoke a command in the app (if the menu is not active).

-In this topic, we step through how to use the RadialController APIs to customize the Dial experience in a sample app.
+In this tutorial, we use a sample app (see [Sample code](#sample-code)) to step through how the various [**RadialController**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.radialcontroller) APIs can be used to customize the Dial experience.

 We focus on the following:
 * Specifying which built-in tools are displayed on the menu
 * Adding a custom tool
 * Controlling haptic feedback
 * Custom click interactions
-* Custom rotate interactions
+* Custom rotation interactions

 For more detail on implementing these features, see our [Surface Dial interactions in UWP apps](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/windows-wheel-interactions) topic)